jaegertracing/helm-charts/charts/jaeger/README.md

 as such the default backend may change in the future and **it is highly recommended to explicitly configure storage**.

+If you are just starting out with a testing/demo setup, you can also use in-memory storage for a fast and easy setup experience using the [Jaeger All in One executable](https://www.jaegertracing.io/docs/1.29/getting-started/#all-in-one).

 ### Elasticsearch configuration

 #### Elasticsearch Rollover